-Bill Lawrence is in his nineteenth year working in education.
+Bill Lawrence has been dedicated to public education for over twenty years.
 He teaches writing and research at NC State and is the Director of the Young Writers Workshop.

-Dr. Lawrence is also a published creative writer.
+He is also a published writer.
 His poems and stories have been published in various national and international journals and magazines.
-He is the author of eight books, including multiple nonfiction titles, three poetry collections, and several novels.
+He is the author of nine books, including multiple nonfiction titles, three poetry collections, and several novels.